thin-edge/modbus-plugin/README.md

 ### devices.toml

 This file includes the information for the connection(s) to the Modbus server(s) and how the Modbus Registers and Coils map to thin-edge’s Measurements, Events and Alarms.
-It's also possible to overwrite the measurement combination on a device level.
+It's also possible to overwrite the measurement combination on a device level and on every single measurement mapping.

 The device config can be managed via Cumulocity IoT or created with the Cloud Fieldbus operations.